fraterrisus/walkthroughs/dragon-wars/README.md

 Don't take:

 - The other *Lore* skills.
 Broadly speaking, they give you a few extra bonuses throughout the game, but most of that is exposition in the form of paragraphs.
-Ulrik comes with *Cave Lore*, so you don't need to take it. *Forest Lore* reveals the Nature Axe and you need *Mountain Lore 2* to use the Mountain Sword, but I don't think either of those weapons are worth the AP.
+Ulrik comes with *Cave Lore*, so you don't need to take it. *Forest Lore* reveals the Nature Axe and you need *Mountain Lore 2* to use the Mountain Sword, but I don't think either of those weapons are worth the CP.
 Any other uses are mentioned (and spoiled) in the walkthrough.
 - *Pickpocket*: Useful once, but Louie comes with it.
 - *Swim*: Useful once, but Ulrik comes with it.